Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Introduction

 Unfortunately the expansion rapidly becomes extremely unwieldy.
-Specifically, we shall show that the limit superior of the number of terms in the Goldberg expansion grows exponentially in $n$.
+Specifically, we shall explicitly prove that the limit superior of the number of terms in the Goldberg expansion grows exponentially in $n$.
 Thus even though explicit computer-aided computations can on a modern laptop easily be carried out to $n=13$, (or sometimes higher if one focusses on specific questions), beyond $n=8$ or thereabouts the resulting formulae are simply too cumbersome to be usefully written down on paper.
-(This style of approach complements what what can be extracted by considering special-case commutators, as in~\cite{Van-Brunt}.)
+With a workstation, Casas and Murua~\cite{Casas-Murua} report related calculations out to $n=20$.
+(This style of approach complements what what can be extracted by considering special-case commutators, as for instance in references~\cite{Van-Brunt:special, Van-Brunt:explicit}.)